core-wg/resource-directory/draft-ietf-core-resource-directory.md

 e.g. using (D)TLS or OSCORE ({{?RFC8613}};
 which aspects of the RD this affects depends on the security policies of the application (see {{policies}}).

+As registration updates alter a registration's state without further synchronization, RDs that use DTLS are REQUIRED to use its replay protection.

 ## Endpoint Identification and Authentication {#endpoint_identification}

 An Endpoint (name, sector) pair is unique within the set of endpoints registered by the RD.
 An Endpoint MUST NOT be identified by its protocol, port or IP